LELLO1504/TalentScout_Hire_bot/README.md

 ## 🧠 Prompt Design

-[cite_start]The effectiveness of this chatbot relies on a multi-prompt strategy, where different prompts are designed for specific tasks[cite: 57, 58].
+The effectiveness of this chatbot relies on a multi-prompt strategy, where different prompts are designed for specific tasks.

 1.  **`INTENT_CLASSIFICATION_PROMPT`**: This prompt acts as a router.
 Instead of simply feeding user input to the main logic, it first asks the LLM to classify the user's intent as one of `ANSWER`, `QUESTION`, or `OFF-TOPIC`.
 This is crucial for deciding whether to proceed in the conversation flow or handle an interruption.